MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Evaluation details

 \section{Evaluation details}

 \paragraph{Strategic ability.} To rigorously assess game-playing proficiency, we evaluate our agents against a suite of strong, fixed opponents.
-For adversarial games, this includes: \begin{itemize} \item \textbf{\textit{Tic-Tac-Toe} and \textit{Connect Four}:} MCTS agents with varying simulation counts (100/1000 for Tic-Tac-Toe, 10/100 for Connect Four) to test against different strengths. \item \textbf{\textit{Kuhn Poker}:} The exact Nash Equilibrium (NE) policy. \item \textbf{\textit{Leduc Hold'em}:} A NE policy approximated by $5 \times 10^8$ iterations of Counterfactual Regret Minimization (CFR). \end{itemize} In all adversarial games, models are evaluated as both the first-move and second-move player, measured by the average game return.
-For the cooperative \textbf{\textit{Hanabi}} variants, performance is measured by the standard self-play game return.
+For competitive games, this includes: \begin{itemize}[leftmargin=20pt] \item \textbf{\textit{Tic-Tac-Toe} and \textit{Connect Four}:} two MCTS agents with varying simulation counts (100/1000 for \textit{Tic-Tac-Toe}, 10/100 for \textit{Connect Four}) to test against different strengths. \item \textbf{\textit{Kuhn Poker}:} The exact Nash Equilibrium (NE) policy. \item \textbf{\textit{Leduc Hold'em}:} A NE policy approximated by $5 \times 10^8$ iterations of Counterfactual Regret Minimization (CFR). \end{itemize} In all competitive games, models are evaluated as both the first-move and second-move player, measured by the average game return.
+For the cooperative \textit{Hanabi} variants, performance is measured by the standard self-play game return.
 In all game settings, agents are evaluated for 1000 games.

+For the results on strategic ability reported in the main text, we normalize the scores with respect to the worst-observed performance and the theoretical optimal performance.

 For the fixed-opponent ablation studies, the MCTS agent with 100 simulations is used for \textit{Tic-Tac-Toe} as the opponent, and the NE policy is used for \textit{Kuhn Poker}.